nwind21/ardupilot/faq.md

 ---
+title: FAQ
 layout: default
 ---

-# FAQ

-Here's some questions and answers which may be of use.
+Here are some questions and answers which may be of use.
 The first section is a jump table to the actual questions.

 This list should be fairly short.